-While not particularly comfortable out of the box, the toughness of the material in conjunction with well-placed spandex seemingly ensures a durable and long lasting uniform.
-The uniform seems ideal for urban and mountain environments, but less ideal for desert or jungle due to the breathability of the material.
+While not particularly comfortable out of the box, the toughness of the material in conjunction with well-placed spandex seemingly ensures a durable and long-lasting uniform.
+The uniform seems ideal for urban and mountain environments, but less ideal for dessert or jungle due to the breathability of the material.
 Pocket placement is excellent, but the soldier should be wary of velcro if remaining quiet is critical to the mission.

 Questions, Comments, Feedback?
 Comment below or email email@example.com

 You Might Also Like Uniform Comparison Study: Arc’teryx LEAF (FR) Week 3